TS-Book/2024_DIPProject_Detection-of-Leaf-Diseases/README.md

-# Code for in class project
+# Code for in class project - Digital image processing

+This is my first project in my computer vision journey.